 Most pregnant women are familiar with Postpartum Depression or (PPD).
 We’re educated about it from day one of our pregnancies and armed with a number of resources on the subject.
 It’s gained a lot of recognition over the past few decades as mental health awareness becomes less and less taboo to talk about.
 What we don’t hear much about, however, is Postpartum Anxiety or (PPA).
-It manifests as intense worry, nervousness, and distress, but without the feelings of depression.
+It manifests as intense worry, nervousness, and distress, and affects 10-15% of all new moms (Mazel, 2020).

-As more and more moms speak up about their symptoms, it’s evident that PPA has become just as common as PPD, and equally as crippling.
+As more and more moms speak up about their symptoms, it’s become evident that PPA is just as common as PPD…and equally as crippling.
 Most moms don’t even know it exists until they come face to face with it.
-Though labeled as “postpartum”, it can strike any time from conception to after birth and women who have a previous history of mental illness are more likely to be affected.
+While labeled as “postpartum”, it can strike any time from conception to after birth.
+Women who have a previous history of mental illness are more likely to be affected including those already suffering with PPD.
 At 13 months postpartum with Jameson, I was no exception.

 It had been several years since I experienced an actual panic attack.
-While enjoying a meal one summer morning with my husband at our favorite breakfast place, my body decided it had been far too long without an episode.
-Out of the blue, I became extremely jittery, my heart began racing, and I felt as if I was going to faint.
-I had been in the process of weaning my son off the teat and now believe the symptoms I experienced were due to the hormonal shift involved in that process.
+While enjoying a meal one summer morning with my husband at our favorite breakfast place, my body decided it had been far too long without one.
+Out of nowhere, I became extremely jittery, my heart began racing, and I felt as if I was going to faint.
+I was in the process of weaning my son off the teat, and looking back, believe the symptoms I experienced were due to the hormonal shift involved in that process.
 Being the seasoned veteran that I am now, I recognized immediately what was happening to me.
-I made an appointment with my doctor as soon as possible.
+The following Monday, I made an appointment with my doctor.

 Since then, I’ve been more or less fine.
 Sure, I worry like everyone else, but I also work extra hard to manage the everyday stresses that come with life and motherhood.
 Having a two and a half-year-old and an 8-month-old is a full-time job.
 The screaming, whining, and temper tantrums can be extremely overwhelming at times.
 That’s why I’m sure to make time as often as I can for self-care and stress-relief.

 First and foremost, take care of yourself and seek help if you have to!
-Treatment can include therapy, medication, meditation, exercise, as well as a number of different relaxation techniques.
+Treatment can include anything from therapy, medication, meditation, and exercise, to different relaxation techniques.
 As women, we already experience a roller coaster of monthly hormonal fluctuations.
 When we become moms, we are put through the wringer.
-Make it a point not to spread yourself too thin and take time daily for self-care and relaxation.
-Even though this is a mommy blog, this goes for men and daddies too.
+Make it a point not to spread yourself too thin and the take time daily for self-care and relaxation.

 The Shame Game: An In-Depth Look At Mom Shaming